What Do Programmers Do, Anyway?

 Now that you understand more about some of the job-related tasks they perform, let’s explore what kinds of things computer programmers actually help design and build.

 If you’ve ever visited an app store on your mobile phone or tablet, you know that there’s an application for everything – rom boosting business productivity and tracking your run, to teaching your kids the ABCs.
-By March 2018 there were more than 3.5 million apps in Google's Play Store and another 2.2 million in the Apple Store by January 2017, according to market and consumer data firm Statista.
+By March 2018 there were more than 2.8 million apps in Google's Play Store and another 1.9 million in the Apple Store in November 2020, according to market and consumer data firm Statista.

 As reported at its Worldwide Developers Conference 2018, Apple has paid $100 billion to iOS developers since its App Store first opened in July 2008.
-Citing an Evans Data survey, eWeek reported in 2016 there were 12 million software developers building mobile apps that year, a number expected to top 14 million by 2020.
+In 2019, it's estimated that 26.4 million software developers are working on apps globally, according to industry media firm BusinessofApps.

-A BS in Computer Science primes grads to tap into this white-hot market and create apps like Shazam, Words with Friends and Candy Crush Saga.
+A bachelor's in computer science primes grads to tap into this white-hot market and create apps like Shazam, Words with Friends and Venmo.
 Students learn skills in software design and modeling, mobile application development and distributed application development.

 Computer programmers can also design video, online and mobile games.
 Each game includes millions of lines of code, complex storylines and well-developed characters.

-While the experience was invaluable, Wise finally realized he needed a game design degree to further his career.
-He eventually earned his BS in Information Technology with a concentration in Game Design and Development.
+While the experience was invaluable, Wise finally realized he needed a degree to further his career.
+He eventually earned his bachelor's in game design and development.
 “With this degree, I have been able to get more visibility in the job market, resulting in offers from multiple simulation companies,” he said.

-As Wise’s offers heat up, so does the job market.
+As Wise’s offers heated up, so did the job market.
 In 2018, the global gaming market is worth an estimated $137.9 billion, according to Newzoo’s Global Game Market Report.

 Computer programmers usually work within IT departments, but they also have the flexibility to telecommute and do freelance work.
 You’ll find computer programmers in a multitude of industries, including healthcare, finance, government, defense, retail, science, education, business and entertainment.

-A BS in Computer Science allows students to work on real-world problems in computer software design and development.
+A bachelor's in computer science allows students to work on real-world problems in computer software design and development.
 It can be a good way to become a well-rounded programmer.
-Other options include a BS in Game Programming and Development, which prepares you not only for games and simulations, but also for development of software applications.
-Finally, there's a BS in Information Technologies with concentrations in Software Development or Web Design and Development.
+Other options include a bachelor's in game programming and development, which prepares you not only for games and simulations but also for the development of software applications.
+Finally, there's a bachelor's in information technologies with a software development concentration.

-There are graduate programs that can help bring those skills to a higher level, with an MS in Information Technology with concentrations in Software Application Development or Web Design.
+There are graduate programs that can help bring those skills to a higher level, with a master's in information technology with concentrations in software application development or web design.

 It’s Easy to Compute Your Future in IT